caas-team/py-kube-downscaler/README.md

 ### Helm Chart

-For detailed information on deploying the `kube-downscaler` using our Helm chart, please refer to the [Helm Chart README](./chart/README.md#Deploy-Kube-downscaler-using-Helm-chart) in the chart directory.
+For detailed information on deploying the `py-kube-downscaler` using our Helm chart, please refer to the [Helm Chart README](./chart/README.md#Deploy-py-kube-downscaler-using-Helm-chart) in the chart directory.

 ### Example configuration